 WhatsApp's little check marks ("ticks") confuse a lot of people.
 They tell you the delivery status of a message โ but only if you know what each one means.
-Here's the complete, factual breakdown.
+They're the same idea as the "Delivered" and "Read" labels under an iMessage text message on an iPhone, just shown as small grey or blue check marks instead of words.
+Here's the complete, factual breakdown of every tick state, what it actually tells you, and the edge cases that trip people up.

 The three tick states